Learning How to Draw Your Handgun Quickly is Important.

 Learn more about micro drills in our podcast, here:

-Once you get the motions of drawing from a concealed position down it's now time to practice drawing and presenting to target.
+Once you get the motions of drawing from a concealed position down it's now time to practice drawing and presenting to the target.
 This is another area where a lot of gun carriers fall short simply because their gun range doesn't allow people to train properly.

 Doing this with dry fire training is of extreme importance.